 History of Khao Sok National Park, Thailand

 The story of Khao Sok National Park begins almost 300 million years ago.
-Back then, Khao Sok was just a sedimentary deposit of sandstone and small rocks at the bottom of a very long river.
+Back then, Khao Sok was just a sedimentary deposit of sandstone and small rocks.
+These minerals sat at the bottom of a very long river.
 As the riverbed began to harden, Khao Sok took it’s place as part of a massive coral reef.
 This reef reached from Borneo all the way to China, an area 5 times the size of the great barrier reef.
 As the tectonic plates shifted, many of Khao Sok´s massive sandstone deposits were pushed upward creating dramatic limestone cliffs or “karsts”.
 The area rested peacefully for the last 60 million years while supporting the formation of an evergreen tropical forest which is much the same today as it was then.

 The Modern Age